Megadwarf47/ProjectOutlawn/GhidraStuff/TheNewStuff/TutorialNew.md

 }
 ```

-(Make sure to compare with pvz on ghidra)
+(Make sure to compare categories with pvz's one on ghidra)